Lux-AI-Challenge/Lux-Design-S1/kits/js/README.md

 ## Getting Started

-To get started, download the `simple` or `organic` folder from this repository or via this URL: [TODO]
+To get started, download the `simple` folder from this repository or via this URL: [TODO]

-Then navigate to that folder via command line e.g. `cd simple`
+Then navigate to that folder via command line e.g. `cd simple` or for windows `chdir simple`.

 Your main code will go into `main.js` and you can create and use other files to help you as well.
 You should leave `main.py` and the entire `lux` subfolder alone.
 Read the `main.js` file to get an idea of how a bot is programmed and a feel for the javascript API.